-Mrs. Buhr considers herself to be a lifelong learner and has been a student of Michael Ricciardone, New York City, Associate Coordinator of Vocal Studies at New York University Steinhardt School of Education, and Dr. Jonathan Retzlaff, Associate Professor of Voice at the Eastman School of Music at the University of Rochester, New York.
-She recently served a two-year term as President of the Lewis & Clark National Association of Teachers of Singing Chapter (2016-2018).
+Mrs. Buhr considers herself to be a lifelong learner and has been a student of Michael Ricciardone, New York City, former Associate Coordinator of Vocal Studies at New York University Steinhardt School of Education, and Dr. Jonathan Retzlaff, Associate Professor of Voice at the Eastman School of Music at the University of Rochester, New York.
+She served a two-year term as President of the Lewis & Clark National Association of Teachers of Singing Chapter (2016-2018).
 In 2013, MaryAnn assumed the responsibility as coordinator of the Youth Honors Recital co-sponsored by the Fort Dodge Area Symphony and McSweeny’s School of the Performing Arts.
-McSweeny’s School of the Performing Arts is the host of this yearly event.
+McSweeny’s School of the Performing Arts was the host of this yearly event from 2013-2020.

-MaryAnn and her husband Michael live on an acreage near Fort Dodge and are the parents of three young adults, Sean (32) living in Los Angeles, California and co-owner of two music studios, Patrick (27) living in Fort Collins, Colorado and a business owner, and Michaleah (24) currently a lead teacher at Head Start in Fort Dodge.
+MaryAnn and her husband Michael live on an acreage near Fort Dodge and are the parents of three young adults including Sean, living in Los Angeles, California, co-owner of two music studios; Patrick, living in Fort Collins, Colorado, a business owner; and Michaleah, a licensed insurance agent and office manager for American Family Insurance in Fort Dodge.

 For further information about McSweeny’s School of the Performing Arts contact MaryAnn McSweeny-Buhr at 515-576-3636 or send MaryAnn an email at firstname.lastname@example.org.